dogweather/forkful/content/en/haskell/files-and-io/reading-a-text-file.md

   \ pouring coffee into your brain in the morning.
 We do it to feed programs information\u2026"
 lastmod: '2024-03-13T22:45:00.144113-06:00'
 model: gpt-4-1106-preview
-summary: "Reading a text file in programming lets your code absorb data, like pouring\
-  \ coffee into your brain in the morning.
-We do it to feed programs information\u2026"
+summary: Reading a text file in programming lets your code absorb data, like pouring coffee into your brain in the morning.
 title: Reading a text file
 weight: 22
 ---